-When the vessel is due a shipboard audit for ISM / ISPS, the CISR should be contacted giving as much advance notice as possible.
-A CISR Surveyor will visit the vessel at a time and place agreed with the operators of the yacht and will perform the audit of the yacht and carry out an inspection of the yacht and its operations.
+When the vessel is due a shipboard audit for ISM / ISPS, your Class society should be contacted giving as much advance notice as possible.
+The Surveyor will visit the vessel at a time and place agreed with the operators of the ship and will perform the audit of the ship and carry out an inspection of the ship and its operations.